German-BioImaging/guide-KVpairs-scripts/docs/indepth.rst

 Why the checkbox for delete script
 ----------------------------------
-If you are not afraid of batch deletion processes, well, you should be. \
-Because there is no undo button, deleting may result in a great loss of data. \
+There is no undo button, deleting may result in a loss of data. \
-Be sure to back up first the annotations by exporting it to a .csv (using the \
+If you are unsure, back up first the annotations by exporting it to a .csv (using the \
-exact same selection rule). \
+same selection rule and specifying the same namespace).

-We hope that by forcing you to tick that box you will remember to think twice \
-about what is about to happen, and even more especially when you are the Owner \
-of an OMERO group (thus able to delete anyone's annotations).
-You have been \
-warned.

 Looking at the output log
 -------------------------